react-paper/react-paper-bindings/README.md

 npm install

 # create-react-app does not like sources from outside its root
-# we need to symlink dist folder in development
+# we need to symlink lib folder in development
+npm run build
-ln -s /path/to/react-paper-bindings/dist /path/to/react-paper-bindings/demo/src/node_modules/react-paper-bindings
+ln -s /path/to/react-paper-bindings/lib /path/to/react-paper-bindings/demo/src/node_modules/react-paper-bindings

+# or npm link the library itself
+cd react-paper-bindings
+npm link
+cd demo
+npm link react-paper-bindings

+# then start demo with
 npm start
 ```
+If someone knows a better way, please let me know ;)

 ## Example